dhananjay-code14/dhananjay-code14/README.md

 ### 🐍 Python Developer | Full-Stack Web Developer

 I’m a passionate developer who loves building real-world applications using Python and modern web technologies.
-I focus on learning by building projects, solving problems, and turning ideas into working solutions.
+I focus on learning AI/ML and python by building projects, solving problems, and turning ideas into working solutions.

 ---